Ryan-Hemrick/single-page-portfolio/README.md

 - Used a *container* class to set the max-width of the different sections, allowing for full-width backgrounds
 - Utilized various *flexbox* properties to achieve the desired responsiveness and to match the design spec.
 Adjusted those properties within the two major breakpoints to adapt the layout to larger devices
 - Used *CSS Grid* to overlay the **View Project** and **View Code** links over the project image
+- Used the *picture* element to serve differently-sized images depending on the device size

 ## Technologies Used
 * HTML